yangshun/front-end-interview-handbook/contents/build-user-interfaces.md

 sidebar_label: Build user interfaces
 ---

-Many Front End engineers spend a lot of time building UI, and building a UI component is a good way to assess someone's familiarity in the three biggest aspects of front end - HTML, JS, CSS.
+Many Front End Engineers spend a lot of time building UI, and building a UI component is a good way to assess someone's familiarity in the three biggest aspects of front end - HTML, JS, CSS.

 Companies that ask such questions usually ask candidates to code in one of these three ways: